Zimmer's conjecture for actions of $\mathrm{SL}(m,\mathbb{Z})$: Proof of Theorem

 Observe that $F_n$ is linearly-long in the $a$-direction and exponentially-long in the $N'$-direction.
 From conditions (2) and (4), the $A$-component of $F_n$ is much longer in the $a^t$-direction than in the other directions.
 The condition (2) that $\delta t_n/2<s$ is fundamental in our estimates in Section \ref{section:goodcusps} that ensure the measures constructed below $\{\mu_n\}$ have uniformly exponentially small mass in the cusps.
-These estimates are related to the fact that orbits of $N'$ correspond to the unstable manifolds for the flow defined by $b_{s}$ in $\Sl(m,\R)/\Sl(m,\Z)$ and small piece of unstable manifold equidistribute to the Haar measure for the flow defined by $b^{s}$ in $\Sl(m,\R)/\Sl(m,\Z)$.
+These estimates are related to the fact that orbits of $N'$ correspond to the unstable manifolds for the flow defined by $b_{s}$ in $\Sl(m,\R)/\Sl(m,\Z)$ and open subsets of unstable manifolds equidistribute to the Haar measure on $\Sl(m,\R)/\Sl(m,\Z)$ under the flow $b^{s}$.